visit-dav/visit/src/doc/python_scripting/functions.rst

 pluginName : string
-    The name of a plugin.
+    The name of a plug-in.

 return type : dictionary
     Returns a dictionary containing the options.